| | |

 their ebooks, once ebooks become a commonplace.
 (They're still very

+much a geek thing, really.)
 One insight I had was this: Books drift around the house.

 While I was growing up I read my dad's books.
 My sister read mine.